lelandrichardson/redux-entity/README.md

 # redux-entity

+This library is intended to make building large apps with redux easier.

+Applications often evolve from relatively simple requirements (ie, grab data from a server and display it) to more complicated requirements such as loading states, optimistic updates, offline caching, cache invalidation, complex validation, etc.

+Such requirements carry with them a lot of nuance and corner cases that aren't always dealt with (especially if it's not a critical feature).
+Moreover, the complexity of these requirements often lead to the code being much harder to understand and has a lot of boilerplate that makes the core functionality of the code harder to understand.

+My hope is that this library can act as a layer of abstraction around some of these issues, resulting in much cleaner and easier to understand code without circumventing amy of the core principles around redux.

+You can think of this library as one giant immutable data structure that was built specifically for the needs of common front-end application scenarios.

 ## Features

 I'm planning on adding a few things to this library to start, and see where needs develop in an actual application.